QTNM/QTNMSim/README.md

 ### Status update

+Added storage of omega values and kinetic energy values.
+The former permits to determine the truth value for the beat frequency (side-bands), the latter yields the truth value for the chirp-rate.

 Version v0.4-beta: repaired hit scoring bug.
 The standard filtering for deposited energy misses a large number of Coulomb scatter hits.
 Two new hit filters were imlemented in QTGasSD: first on process name, score all non-transportation process steps; second, require a change of momentum pitch angle (theta to z-axis) of more than